tbhaxor/educational_projects/flask/README.md

-Hello!
+# SKYNET - Micro Web Framework in python2
 SKYNET is web application based on flask (Micro Web Framework) in python

-Window Users: KINDLY USE set KEYWORD IN THE REPLACE OF export
+Window Users: KINDLY USE `set` KEYWORD IN THE REPLACE OF export

 1. For running this web application on your localserver, you have to type:
 ```